auraphp/Aura.SqlSchema/README.md

 ### Installation

-This library requires PHP 5.3 or later (PHP 7 is supported), and has no userland dependencies.
+This library requires PHP 5.3 or later; we recommend using the latest available version of PHP as a matter of principle.
+It has no userland dependencies.

 It is installable and autoloadable via Composer as [aura/sqlschema](https://packagist.org/packages/aura/sqlschema).